Self Publishing Tips: How to Price Your Book or eBook

 Making Cents.
 Even though on many self publishing platforms you can price your book or ebook whatever you want, you may want to round up or down to match common price points in retail.
 Book prices observed in U.S. retail bookstores often end in one of the following cents amounts (US Dollars): .00, .50, .95 or .99.
 For example, in the above price which ended up at $11.67, you could choose to round that retail price up to $11.95, $11.99 or even $12.00.

 Royalty Variations.
-For various Expanded Distribution Channel and international sales though sites such as Createspace and KDP, you may not earn the same royalty across the board.
+For various Expanded Distribution Channel and international sales though sites such KDP, you may not earn the same royalty across the board.
 You may wish to figure what you'd like to earn as a minimum royalty for the lowest paying outlet and adjust your retail price upward if you wish to make a certain minimum from EVERY sale.

 Taxes.
 Keep in mind, too, that you will have to pay income taxes on your royalties earned.
 The self publishing platform or distributor paying you will report your royalty earnings to the appropriate taxing authorities.
 Consult a CPA or tax professional to determine your income tax rate and any additional or local taxes that will apply to you.
 Adjust pricing if your after tax earnings are not what you'd prefer.
 But don't price yourself out of your market!
 (See discussion on competitive pricing below.)